Rate limiting

 Client rules

-• Handle WebSocket close 4201 as a transport/session-level throttling event.
+• Handle WebSocket close 4201 as a rate-limit event for the current IP.

-• Treat Retry-After header and packet retry_after as the authoritative backoff signal when present.
+• Treat N seconds left and packet retry_after as the authoritative backoff signal when present.

 • Do not spam ping frames; they participate in the same global session limit.